 What to Do if Your Fair Housing Complaint Is Denied

 HUD doesn’t always side with housing discrimination complainants.
-Many FHEO investigations result in a determination of no reasonable cause and never proceed to the adjudication phase.
+Many fair housing investigations result in a determination of no reasonable cause and never proceed to the adjudication phase.

 If your complaint’s investigation ends with such a determination, you’re not at the end of the road.
-You have two main options for further recourse, one involving little effort and the other involving substantially more effort and expense.
+You have two primary options for further recourse.
+One involves very little effort.
+The other takes substantially more time and money.

 1. Written Request for Reconsideration

-You can submit a written request for reconsideration to the FHEO director’s office at any time after your complaint’s dismissal.
-Send this request by postal mail — preferably certified, so you can confirm its receipt — to:
+You can submit a written request for reconsideration to the fair housing director’s office at any time after your complaint’s dismissal.
+Send this request by certified postal mail to:

 Director, FHEO Office of Enforcement